 To:

-In an SSPAN, multicast routing uses either the short multicast address (0xff00 – 0xfffd) or the 64-bit group address as in normal case depending on the addressing mode used in the SL2R mesh but the subscription mechanism with RA IE is not used.
-L2R sublayer uses flooding mechanism to forward a multicast frame same as broadcast forwarding.
-Multicast frames are sent to all devices in the mesh as broadcast frames and the next higher layer filter them and drop non subscribed frames.
+In an SSPAN, multicast routing uses either the short multicast address (0xff00 – 0xfffd) or the 64-bit group address depending on the addressing mode used in the SL2R mesh but the multicast route establishment described in 5.2.6 is not used.

+Multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.

 From: